BICEP / Keck XVII: Line of Sight Distortion Analysis: Estimates of Gravitational Lensing, Anisotropic Cosmic Birefringence, Patchy Reionization, and Systematic Errors: Results: Cosmology from Distortion Fields

 As consistency checks of the $\kappa(\hn)$, $\tau(\hn)$ and $\alpha(\hn)$ reconstructions, the distortion bandpowers are constructed while altering some choices of the analysis.
 We summarize the conclusions here and provide detailed PTE values in Appendix \ref{Appendix Alternative choices of analysis}. \begin{itemize} \item Input $E$/{\bmode} multipoles: \\ Similarly to BK-VIII and BK-IX, we lower the maximum multipole $\ell_{\text{max}}$ from 600 to 400, raise the minimum multipole $\ell_{\text{min}}$ to 200, or lower the {\bmode} maximum multipole $\ell_{\text{max}}^B$ from 600 to 350.
 The results from these three alternate choices are all consistent with the lensed-{\lcdm}+dust+noise simulations.
 Additionally, the shift of the observed bandpowers from the three alternate choices vs. the baseline are also consistent with the shift in the simulation bandpowers for both 95 and 150\,GHz and all three fields $\alpha$, $\tau$ and $\kappa$.

 \item Differential beam ellipticity:\\ In BK analysis the $T$ to $P$ leakage from differential gain and differential pointing are filtered out with the technique we call {\it deprojection} (BK-III).
 However, the $T$ to $P$ leakage from differential beam ellipticity cannot be treated with a direct filtering operation because the CMB {\it TE} correlation would cause a bias.
 Instead, we subtract a leakage template derived from the measured differential beam map ellipticity.
-We repeat the analysis {\it without} the subtraction and find very small changes in the reconstructed spectra.
+We repeat the analysis {\it without} the subtraction and find very small changes in the reconstructed spectra, similar to what has been seen by \cite{Mirmelstein2021}.

 \item Alternate foreground models:\\ In Appendix \ref{appendix: alternate dust foreground}, the different foreground models explored in the main line BK18 analysis (BK-XIII) are used instead of the Gaussian dust simulations.
 We find that with the realization-dependent method and the baseline choice of $\ell_{\text min}^B=100/150$ for 95\,GHz and 150\,GHz, the shifts in the bandpowers when switching to the alternate foreground models, or to no foreground, are negligible. \end{itemize}